 From psychology and biology to programming languages and quantum mechanics today you can get the knowledge without leaving your sofa.
-Tutoring platforms are an effective solution when it comes to online learning.
+Online tutoring platforms are an effective solution when it comes to online learning.

 Obviously, only the best products have a chance to attract the attention of spoilt for choice customers.

-Let’s get a closer look at several most well-known tutoring platforms which have managed to provide favourable experience for lots of students and tutors.
+Let’s get a closer look at the top tutoring companies, which have managed to provide favourable experience for lots of students and tutors.

 Started as an online textbook rental company based in California, Chegg has grown to an online platform that matches users with online tutoring, scholarship and internship opportunities, and prepares them for wide-spread tests such as ACT, SAT, GRE etc. The target audience of Chegg are high-school and college students.

-Today Chegg is one of the most popular tutoring platforms recognized by online community.
+Today Chegg is one of the most popular online tutoring companies recognized by online community.

 Chegg uses an hourly rate system for tutors.
 Payments are held via PayPal and the majority of credit cards.
 Tutors are paid only via PayPal, payments are processed automatically every Thursday morning.
 All tutors are paid $20/hour for the time spent on a lesson with students, and the time spent writing a lesson explanation.